A performance-based educational program serving grades 9-12

 The ESU National Shakespeare Competition

-National Shakespeare Competition Overview
+ESU National Shakespeare Competition

 The English-Speaking Union’s National Shakespeare Competition is a dynamic, performance-based program that brings Shakespeare to life in high school classrooms across the country.
 Through reading, analyzing, and performing Shakespeare’s works, students not only deepen their appreciation of literature but also develop essential skills that benefit them far beyond the stage.